Houston Rockets

 The next phase of Smith's development will likely center on consistency.
 He has shown flashes of impact, but turning those stretches into a nightly standard is the real challenge.
 If that happens, Houston could unlock more lineup flexibility and become harder to guard late in games.

 Even small improvements could have a major effect.
-Better shooting percentages, faster reads, and stronger finishing inside would all raise Smith’s value.
-Moreover, they would make life easier for the Rockets’ primary ball handlers and help the offense avoid long scoring droughts.
+Better shooting percentages, faster reads, and stronger finishing inside would all raise Smith's value.
+They would make life easier for the Rockets' primary ball handlers and help the offense avoid long scoring droughts.

 For Houston, that is the larger story.
 This team already looks built to compete.
-Yet if Jabari Smith Jr. becomes the offensive connector many believe he can be, the Rockets may gain the extra edge needed to climb in the Western Conference.
+If Jabari Smith Jr. becomes the offensive connector many believe he can be, the Rockets may gain the extra edge needed to climb in the Western Conference.

 This article is a summary of reporting by Sports Illustrated.
 Read the full story here.